oddbird/oddsite/content/community.rst

 We love being part of
 a vibrant web design and development community.
-We benifit daily from the generous contributions of others, and believe that a `diverse network`_ of shared experiences and ideas makes all of our work stronger.
+We benefit daily from the generous contributions of others, and believe that a `diverse network`_ of shared experiences and ideas makes all of our work stronger.
 In addition to our `open-source software`_ and `public speaking`_,